DailySAT/dailysat-node-api/README.md

-# 🧐 Scholary API
+# 🧐 DailySAT API

-Overview: The Scholary API enables the backend of the web-platform Scholary which is written in ReactJS and TypeScript using ViteJS buildpack.
+Overview: The DailySat API enables the backend of the web-platform DailySat which is written in ReactJS and TypeScript using ViteJS buildpack.

-# Purpose of Scholary

-Scholary aims to create a platform for the management of course and teacher ratings for high schools.
-It provides endpoints for students to rate courses and teachers, and for the public to view these ratings which will aid high school students during back-to-school season.

 # 💻 Technologies used:

 - ### Drizzle ORM
 Drizzle acts as an ORM but also a query builder which brings mid-level abstraction from SQL code, meaning it is much more performant.
-The only issue with this setup is the developers are expected to have knowledge within SQL which is a fair trade in the Scholary developers opinons.
+The only issue with this setup is the developers are expected to have knowledge within SQL which is a fair trade in the DailySat developers opinons.
 Reference this video for more information: [YouTube Video](https://www.youtube.com/watch?v=b8W4bupOmxw)

 - ### NodeJS with TSC
 NodeJS is a runtime environment for the JavaScript programming language.
 Through NodeJS, you can employ JavaScript code to run server-side which allows all your code from the web-app to the API to be within the same programming language, lifting the developer experience.
 Additionally, it's asynchronous features and promises add to the value/appeal of NodeJS as a framework!
 TSC is the TypeScript complier for NodeJS as TypeScript is not natively supported!